NewPath-Consulting/Wild-Apricot-Press/README.md

 ## Embedding Content from Wild Apricot into WordPress

-Wild Apricot content can be embedded into WordPress using a number of WAWP add-ons; see the Additional Plugins section for more.
+Wild Apricot content can be embedded into WordPress using a number of WAWP add-ons; see the [WAWP - Add Ons](#wawp-add-ons) section for more.

 ***